raheemadamboev/portfolio/README.md

  </a>
 </p>

-One of the biggest educational platform to study in Uzbekistan.
-You can solve multiple-choice questions from more than 8 subjects and more than 100 000 questions, also you can get full results of your work.
+GoTest is one of the biggest educational platform to study in Uzbekistan.
+You can solve multiple-choice questions from more than 8 subjects and more than 100 000 questions.
+Also, you can get full results of your work.
 Furthermore, you can take mock exams and prepare for the actual exam.
-And, there is more to get from GoTest.
+And, there are even more to get from GoTest.

 - **97 000+ downloads in Google Play Store so far**
 - **4.4 overall stars in Google Play Store**